Apathetic Taiwanese Military Unready and Unwilling to Defend Against China

 In the “Gaming Lab” CNAS staff found that “the United States and Taiwan should prepare to implement coordinated, whole-of-government deterrent measures quickly and ensure immediate consequences for Chinese coercion or aggression short of war,” as part of something called the “Poison Frog Strategy”.

-Fortunately as the Taipei Times detailed, their country’s soldiers are answering those question: many aren’t willing to fight or die for Taiwan, and that should be enough for Biden.
+Fortunately, as the Taipei Times detailed, their country’s soldiers are answering those question: many aren’t willing to fight or die for Taiwan, and that should be enough for President Biden.
+WaL

 Happy